Markus2003/openServer/README.md

 - DONE!
 ##### If you can't install app on the server try to execute again the last commands
+##### If some command don't work try to carefully add `sudo`
 <br><br>

 # Changelog
-Here we are with the `Go Beta, Go!` version (formally `BETA-0.5.5`)<br>
+Here we are with the `Is that a...
+Player?` version (formally `BETA-0.5.6`)<br>
 ## Features
-- Sidebar to switch quickly through Server Sections
-- All Sections ready for use
-- `Material You` from Google
+- `Material You` as Server Theme
+- Improvements to the Video Player
+- Userpath can now be regenerated
+- Implemented a new Admin Application for the Server Administrator
-- Beginning implementation of the Mobile Version
+- Beginning implementation of OTA Update in the new Admin Application
 ## Some Bugs
 - Some visual bugs
 <br><br>

 # Upcoming Features
 - App extraction and download from `Applications` Section
-- Players for the Sections and the `Personal Vault`
-- Improvement to the `CSS`
 - A Repo hosting some App for the Server
+- Server Settings (such as Cache Manager, Excusion Manager, Restore Options, ecc...)
 - Many others...
 <br><br>